XaooB/Events-App/README.md

 # Find event near your city

 > App allows people to search events around their location.
+You can also add and deletes events.

 ## Technologies and APIs